jpazzi/runchat-blender/README.md

    - **Upload Progress**: Monitor image upload status in real-time

 3. **Execute Workflow**:
-   - Click "Execute RunChat" to run the workflow
+   - Click "Execute Runchat" to run the workflow
    - Monitor progress through the progress bar and status messages
    - View detailed progress for image uploads and execution